 Gerzema states that we are "going to go through four value-shifts that we see driving new consumer behaviors...."

-The consumer value shifts that Gerzema describes will impact or has already impacted the craft marketplace.
-By understanding these value shifts, the craft community could better align itself with and take advantage of the emerging trends of consumer behavior.
+The consumer value shifts that Gerzema describes will impact or have already impacted the craft marketplace.
+By understanding these value shifts, the craft community could better align itself with and take advantage of the emerging trends in consumer behavior.

 Within this concept, "the artisanal movement is huge.
-Everything about locally derived products and services, supporting your local neighborhoods, whether it's cheeses, wines and other products."
-Ironically, many of these new products market their products using the word craft, crafted and crafting to develop an identity for their premium product.
-Craft fits perfectly into buy local, "support your local neighborhood or local producer."
+Everything about locally derived products and services, supporting your local neighborhoods, whether it's cheeses, wines, and other products."
+Ironically, many of these new products market their products using the word craft, crafted, and crafting to develop an identity for their premium product.
+Craft fits perfectly into buying local, "support your local neighborhood or local producer."
 Craft is about the value of buying from the individual that lives in your neighborhood or has a studio down the street.

-Craft and the "post-crisis consumer" can be closely aligned along a long list of values:
+Craft and the "post-crisis consumer" can be closely aligned with a long list of values:

 - QUALITY INSTEAD OF QUANTITY

-- TRANSPARENCY meet the makers, visiting the studio.
+- TRANSPARENCY meeting the makers, visiting the studio.

 - IDENTITY OF THE MAKER as an individual (not a factory)